mikependon/RepoDB.NET/pages/classes/querygroup.md

 > WHERE (FirstName = @FirstName AND FirstName = @FirstName AND FirstName = @FirstName);
 ```

-The SQL Statement may not caused any problem when it comes to execution, but that is wrong when it comes to parameter-passing.
+The SQL statement may not caused any problem when it comes to execution, but that is wrong when it comes to parameter-passing.

 By calling the `Fix()` method, this collision will be fixed along the way.